Automate time-consuming data engineering into one clear story, one user at a time.

 Lang.ai integrates with: Salesforce, Zendesk, Shopify, HubSpot, Intercom, Slack, Google Analytics, Mailchimp, Microsoft Teams, Zapier.

-Based on user reviews and social mentions, the most common pain points are: expensive API, token usage, overspending.
+Based on user reviews and social mentions, the most common pain points are: expensive API, cost tracking, openai bill, token usage.